Is your son or daughter is considering applying for an Apprenticeship? This page provides further information.

 All apprentices train to industry recognised standards and some can even gain additional qualifications on top of their apprenticeship.

-Some businesses will offer their apprentices full-time work at the end of their apprenticeship.
+Many businesses will offer their apprentices full-time work at the end of their apprenticeship.

 How can I help my child become an apprentice?